 The main materials for this processing are ABS, PC, PMMA, PA, POM, PA + fiberglass, and POM.
 Among them, ABS is the most common plastic material.
 However, the density of ABS raw materials in a plastic sample is lower than the one used for injection-molded products ABS.
 Besides, Polycarbonate and Acrylic are used for processing transparent parts.

 Compared with 3D printing parts, CNC machined parts are stronger.
-Therefore, this method is good for some structures that are relatively simple, strong, and quick turnaround.
+Therefore, this method is good for some structures that are relatively simple, strong.

 Vacuum casting is also called silicon casting.